pedrokohler/song-ballot/README.md

 ### Deploy

 ```
-yarn deploy "message here"
+yarn deploy
 ```

-Will deploy the application commiting the gh-pages and pushing it to origin with the message you insert.
+Will deploy the application commiting the gh-pages and pushing it to origin.